-Let me just say that to build a home theater, you don’t necessarily need to buy a projector screen.
-If you have a large white wall that is untextured, this can work just fine as a “DIY projector screen”.
+To build a home theater, you don’t necessarily need to buy a projector screen.
+In fact, if you have a large white untextured wall, they can work just fine as “DIY projector screens”.

 That said, if you are in doubt, try projecting and watching a movie on your wall first before purchasing a screen.
 The brightness and quality of your projector can actually make a big difference in the visual display itself.
 You can always pick up a screen later.